sictweb/bti425-2020/graded-work/assign6.md

 #### After changes

 The next diagram shows the new security code assets and their relationships.
-The diagram is similar to the "before changes" (above), but with more boxes-and-lines.
+The diagram is similar to the "before changes" diagram (above), but with more boxes-and-lines.

 ![Teams API app](../media/a6/teams-api-after-security.png)